Gaulton-Lab/peak-call-pipeline/example_peak_call_pipeline.md

 7. Activate the conda environment (clone the environ from katha’s dir)
     1. `conda create --name call_peaks --clone /home/kakorgao/.conda/envs/kat_py_37/`
     2. In screen: `conda activate /home/hmummey/.conda/envs/call_peaks`
-    3. Alternative option: create the environment from `call_peaks.yml` (file hasn’t been made yet, in progress; basically this environment just has `macs2 v2.2.7.1` and some other packages that I’m not sure are necessary)
+    3. Alternative option: create the environment from `call_peaks.yml` (basically this environment just has `macs2 v2.2.7.1` and some other packages that I’m not sure are necessary)
 8. Run the call peaks script!
     1. Inputs:
         1. -c (file with all cell types in order)